How Can we Protect our Children from Sexual Abuse?

 - In babies, drowsy, vomiting, short breaths can signify severe internal injury e.g. Head trauma

 One may also notice that the child’s behavior changes suddenly when a certain person is around or walks into the room.

 Does your child seem unhappy after spending time with a particular person?

 Sometimes toddlers scream and cry when they are left with certain people, even if it’s a Nanny.
 Be observant and ask yourself if the crying is normal separation anxiety or is it something more?

-However, these may not necessarily point at abuse so it is best to consult a doctor if you suspect that you are dealing with abuse.
+However, these may not necessarily point at sexual abuse so it is best to consult a doctor if you suspect that you are dealing with abuse.

 QUALITY TIME WITH YOUR CHILD